opencollective/opencollective/postmortem/2019-09-03-jwt-secret-misused.md

 We rely on JWT tokens for our authentication system.
-We recently discovered a legacy [code snippet](https://github.com/opencollective/opencollective-api/blob/0c2aaa25f41122c3b4e30b1aa739d9bf97bdf6d9/server/lib/email.js#L60-L64) that was putting our JWT secret (that is basically the key of the authentication mechanism) in a MD5-encoded hash, next to predictable variables, making it _possible_ to locally bruteforce the secret.
+We recently discovered a legacy [code snippet](https://github.com/opencollective/opencollective-api/blob/0c2aaa25f41122c3b4e30b1aa739d9bf97bdf6d9/server/lib/email.js#L60-L64) that was putting our JWT secret (that is basically the key of the authentication mechanism) in a MD5-encoded hash, next to predictable variables, making it theoretically _possible_ to locally bruteforce the secret.

 **To reproduce**